getsentry/rfcs/text/0037-anr-rates.md

 # Summary

 Calculate ANR (App Not Responding) rates with session backed data to match Google Play Console's Android vitals as closely as possible.
-The more desirable option between the two presented in this RFC is introducing a new, optional tag called `abnormal_mechanism` in the release health metrics dataset to track the type of ANR which will allow us to calculate the ANR rate without discrepancies introduced by client-side sampling.
+The accepted solution is introducing a new, optional tag called `abnormal_mechanism` in the release health metrics dataset to track the type of ANR which will allow us to calculate the ANR rate without discrepancies introduced by client-side sampling.
 This tag will only be set by the Android SDK for sessions that experience an ANR event.
 We will be limiting the cardinality of the tag values; currently expecting to distinguish between background and foreground (user-perceived) ANRs, with a potential to extend to a third value to track AppHangs from iOS in the future.

 # Motivation